From Appalachian State University Policy Manual

 4.4.6 Structure and Maturity –

-- To the extent practicable, the University should structure its debt to provide for level annual payments of debt service, though the University may elect alternative structures when the Vice Chancellor for Business Affairs determines it to be in the University’s best interest.
+- To the extent practicable, the University should structure its debt to provide for level annual payments of debt service, though the University may elect alternative structures when the Vice Chancellor of Finance and Operations determines it to be in the University’s best interest.
 In addition, when financing projects that are expected to be self-supporting (such as a revenue-producing facility or a facility to be funded entirely through a dedicated fundraising campaign), the debt service may be structured to match future anticipated receipts.

 - The University will use maturity structures that correspond with the life of the facilities financed, not to exceed 30 years.
 Equipment should be financed for a period not to exceed 120% of its estimated useful life.
 Such determinations may be made on a blended basis, taking into account all assets financed as part of a single debt offering.
 As market dynamics change, maturity structures should be reevaluated.
 Call features should be structured to provide the highest degree of flexibility relative to cost.